 - Coordinate any absence with the Academic Dean, the Dean of Students and the Athletic Director to ensure coverage for classes, activities and dormitory duties.

-Preferred Education and/or Experience: Master’s Degree (MA) or Bachelor’s degree (BA) in the sciences with significant coursework in Chemistry.
-Background also in other sciences, especially Biology and/or Physics.
+Preferred Education and/or Experience: Master’s Degree (MA) or Bachelor’s degree (BA) in mathematics or related fields.

 Communications Skills: Ability to analyze and comprehend instructions, warning labels, safety information, correspondence, and memos.
 Ability to compose correspondence.
 Ability to effectively present information to students, school employees and parents.